 18.8 In the event of a change of control of Customer’s business, as generally understood, Customer shall notify Assembly before such change of control occurs (closes).
 Customer’s right to use the Services shall not be sold or transferred to any other person or entity without the prior written consent of Assembly.
 Assembly may assign this Agreement upon notice to Customer.
 Any assignment or transfer in violation of this provision shall be void.

 18.9 The relationship between Customer and Assembly is one of independent contractors.
-Neither Customer nor any of its employees, consultants, contractors or agents shall be agents, employees, partners or joint ventures of Assembly under the terms of the Agreement.
-Nothing in this Agreement shall create an agency, employment, partnership or joint venture relationship between Customer and Assembly.
+Other than for Customer acting as agent for Assembly to bind Sellers to Assembly’s User Agreement in accordance with Schedule 3, neither Customer nor any of its employees, consultants, contractors or agents shall be agents, employees, partners or joint ventures of Assembly under the terms of the Agreement, and nothing in this Agreement shall create an agency, employment, partnership or joint venture relationship between Customer and Assembly.